ShaomingT/TicketOverFlow/readme.md

 Student Number: 44660145

 ## Dependencies
-Before deploying, make sure that you have installed the following dependencies:
+Before deploying,the following dependencies must be installed:
-- Python 3.10
+- Python 3.10 - Execute script to init USER table
 - Terraform 1.4.6
-- zip
+- zip - Used to zip the lambda function
-- Psycopg2 2.9.1
+- Psycopg2 2.9.1 - Used to connect to RDS in Python
 - pipenv
-- Docker
+- Docker - Used to build docker image by Terraform
-- registry.terraform.io/kreuzwerker/docker
+- registry.terraform.io/kreuzwerker/docker - Used to push docker image to ECR

 ## Deployment
 1. Fill `credentials` file.